SecDevOps-jmcdonough/fortisoar-lab/README.md

 ### Task 4 Setup Malicious Network Traffic Utility and Generate Traffic

+**vm-harry-pc** is a user VM that is used to generate malicious / suspect traffic.
+SSH to the VM via a CLI session on the FortiGate and setup the utility to generate the traffic.

 1. Open CLI Session on FortiGate
 1. SSH to vm-harry-pc
     * `execute ssh azureuser@10.135.6.5`